On Store Languages of Language Acceptors: Applications to Right Quotient

 Now build a new {\bf deterministic} machine $M_5 \in \MFam_D$ that operates as follows.
 It simulates $M_1$ on the input $w$ until it hits the right input end-marker.
 At that point, say $y$ is the contents of the store, and it is in state $q$.
-First, assume that machines in $\MFam_N$ can read the store from left-to-right.
+First, assume that there is only one store which can be read from left-to-right (the store is readable).
 Then read $q'$ in the store language $\DFA$ $M_4$ and see if $q' y$ is in the store language deterministically on the store.
 If using a store that reads from right-to-left, instead use a $\DFA$ accepting $S(M_4)^R$ instead of using $S(M_4)$.
-If $M_4$ accepts $q' y$, then $M_5$ accepts the input.
+Similarly, if using $k>1$ stores that are all readable (but the store language is still regular), then $M_4$ is constructed to reverse the subwords from stores read from right-to-left.
+In any of the cases, if $M_4$ accepts $q' y$, then $M_5$ accepts the input.

-Let $w \in L(M_3)$.
-Then reading $w$ in $M_3$ (upon consuming the last letter) takes it to some configuration $q y$.
-Then $q y \in L(M_3)$, and so $q' y$ is in the store language of $M_3$, which means that the machine $M_3$ can accept from this configuration.
+Let $w \in L(M_5)$.
+Then reading $w$ in $M_5$ (upon consuming the last letter) takes it to some configuration $q y$.
+Then $q' y \in L(M_4)$, and so $q' y$ is in the store language of $M_3$, which means that the machine $M_3$ can accept from this configuration.
 And the fact that primed states are being used to enforce that it is at the right spot of the store language ensures that from that point on, the remaining word is in $L(M_2)$.
 Thus, there must be some $x$ such that $wx$ is in $L(M_1)$ and $x$ is in $L(M_2)$.

 Conversely, if $wx \in L(M_1)$ with $x \in L(M_2)$, then reading $w$ in $M_1$ takes it to some configuration $q y$.
 Then $q' y$ must be in $L(M_4)$.
-Hence, by the construction of $M_5$, $w \in L(M_3)$.
+Hence, by the construction of $M_5$, $w \in L(M_5)$.

-Hence, $\LFam(\MFam_D)$ is closed under right quotient with regular languages. \end{proof}
+Hence, $\LFam(\MFam_D)$ is closed under right quotient with regular languages. \end{proof} In the proof above, if the store languages of machines in $\MFam_N$ can be effectively constructed, then the machines accepting the right quotients can also be effectively constructed.

+The following classes are readable, and hence the languages are closed under right quotient with regular languages: deterministic pushdown automata, deterministic one counter automata, deterministic $k$-flip pushdown automata, and deterministic reversal-bounded queue automata.